AnujPancholi/fullstackopen2020-part5/README.md

 6. Get the number of likes again using the aforementioed method.
 7. Assert that the likes count has increased by 1.

+## Exercise 5.21

+First, I added a `data-userid` attribute to the blog title container element in the JSX, then in the test, I fetch that via the title, and check if the `data-userid` attribute reconciles with the `id` of the logged-in user in localstorage.
+Also, I parse the author name in the blog title container and check that with the localstorage value as well.
+This confirms that the user who created this blog is indeed the one who is logged in, and therefore should have the abililty to delete this blog.
+Then it's as simple as getting the delete button (via the `id` attribute) and clicking it which Cypress makes very easy.

 ---